Aliases for SMARCD2 Gene

 - 60 KDa BRG-1/Brm-Associated Factor Subunit B 3 4

 - Chromatin Remodeling Complex BAF60B Subunit 2 3

 - SWI/SNF Complex 60 KDa Subunit B 2 3

 - BRG1-Associated Factor 60B 3 4

 - Swp73-Like Protein 2 3

 The protein encoded by this gene is a member of the SWI/SNF family of proteins, whose members display helicase and ATPase activities and which are thought to regulate transcription of certain genes by altering the chromatin structure around those genes.
 The encoded protein is part of the large ATP-dependent chromatin remodeling complex SNF/SWI and has sequence similarity to the yeast Swp73 protein.
 Alternatively spliced transcript variants encoding different isoforms have been found for this gene. [provided by RefSeq, Jul 2008]

 GeneCards Summary for SMARCD2 Gene

 SMARCD2 (SWI/SNF Related, Matrix Associated, Actin Dependent Regulator Of Chromatin, Subfamily D, Member 2) is a Protein Coding gene.
-Diseases associated with SMARCD2 include Specific Granule Deficiency 2 and Neutrophil-Specific Granule Deficiency.
-Among its related pathways are PEDF Induced Signaling and AMPK Enzyme Complex Pathway.
+Diseases associated with SMARCD2 include Specific Granule Deficiency 2 and Specific Granule Deficiency 1.
+Among its related pathways are Transcription Ligand-dependent activation of the ESR1/SP pathway and PEDF Induced Signaling.
 Gene Ontology (GO) annotations related to this gene include transcription coactivator activity and RNA polymerase II distal enhancer sequence-specific DNA binding.
 An important paralog of this gene is SMARCD3.

 UniProtKB/Swiss-Prot for SMARCD2 Gene